Accelerator with WSO2 Identity Server and WSO2 API Manager

 • Go to the <APIM_HOME>/<OB_APIM_ACCELERATOR_HOME>/repository/resources directory.

-• Copy the deployment.toml file to the <APIM_HOME>/repository/conf directory and replace the existing file.
+• Copy the deployment.toml file to the <APIM_HOME>/repository/conf directory to replace the existing file.

 Top